jordles/notes/Data Structures and Algorithms.md

 [Queues](Queues.md) - a linear data structure that allows you to enqueue and dequeue elements from the front of the queue, and acts like a waiting line.
 It follows the FIFO (First In First Out) principle.

 [Hash Tables](<Hash Tables.md>) - a data structure that uses key-value pairs.
 It allows you to store and retrieve data in constant time.
 It also allows you to delete and update data in constant time.

+[Trees](Trees) - a data structure that stores data in a hierarchical way.
+It represents a collection of elements called nodes, connected by edges called links or branches that form a tree-like structure.
+It allows you to store and retrieve data in constant time.
+It also allows you to delete and update data in constant time.

 ## Sources

 [HuXn](https://www.youtube.com/watch?v=wBtPGnVnA9g)